jesusoctavioas/deploy-template-5mins/README.md

   - `AWS_SECRET_ACCESS_KEY` which you can create in [AWS IAM under Access Keys](https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credentials$access_key)
   - `AWS_DEFAULT_REGION` which is optional and defaults to us-east-1 if not set

-2. Create `.gitlab-ci.yml` file in project root with 5-minute production app [CI template](https://docs.gitlab.com/ee/ci/examples/#cicd-templates) like shown on picture below:
+2. Create a `.gitlab-ci.yml` file in project root with 5-minute production app [CI template](https://docs.gitlab.com/ee/ci/examples/#cicd-templates) like shown on the picture below:

 ![frame_generic_light](/uploads/22cf8330a8eb9e91b90040bedce3987c/frame_generic_light.png)

-But if you want to use the latest version of template you should create a `.gitlab-ci.yml` file with a following content:
+But if you want to use the latest version of template you should create a `.gitlab-ci.yml` file with the following content:

 ```yaml
 include: